Mikano International Limited: Hyundai construction equipment

-Real Estate and Construction
+Real estate and construction

-In 2018, Mikano International Limited expanded Nigeria's real estate space with its Karameh City Project.
+In 2018, Mikano International Limited expanded Nigeria's real estate space with the Karameh City Project.

 The project is its first industrial complex in Nigeria with eight warehouses measuring 7,200 square meters, located at Warewa, Ogun state.
 Mikano Construction unit also services development and execution of housing projects and high-rise buildings to turnkey developments and total infrastructural works.

-Corporate Social responsibility
+Corporate social responsibility

-Mikano has implemented various social responsibility initiatives focusing on STEM Projects and trainings for Nigerian students, and The Nigerian Police force through the donation of Police traffic stands across the country, and support for less-privileged and disadvantaged members of the society.
+Mikano has implemented various social responsibility initiatives focusing on STEM projects and training for Nigerian students, and partnered with the Nigerian Police Force through the donation of police traffic stands across the country, as well as support for the blind.